BazzaCuda/MinimalistMediaPlayerX/README.md

 ----------------
 - Automatically matches the aspect ratio of the window to the aspect ratio of the video so it fits the window perfectly, but still allows you to zoom and pan.
 This is something the MPV player itself doesn't do - you can only have one or the other.
 So no ugly borders.
 Ever.
 Unless they're hard-baked into the video, of course.

 - Opening a media file from Windows Explorer (etc.) will automatically fill the playlist with all media files in the same folder.
-The playlist is sorted in "natural order" to match the order your files are listed in your file manager.
+The playlist is sorted in "natural order" to match the order your files are [usually] listed in your file manager, taking numeric digits in filenames into account.

 - You can "fast forward" through an entire media file by holding down the TAB key.
 Or backwards by holding down CTRL-TAB.
 Thanks to MPV, the audio is maintained at the correct pitch.